yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/typecasting-between-date-time-and-text.md

 {{< tip title="Never rely on typecasting from 'interval' values to 'text' values unless you set 'IntervalStyle' explicitly." >}}
 Yugabyte recommends that application code should convert between _text_ values and _interval_ values using explicit conversion functions.

 The _make_interval()_ built-in function creates an _interval_ value using explicitly specified values in the units that you prefer—like _years_, _days_, _hours_, or _weeks_.
 Yugabyte recommends always using this approach and never using the _::interval_ typecast.
 This advice rests on ideas developed in the section [Interval arithmetic](../date-time-data-types-semantics/type-interval/interval-arithmetic/).
-The recommended approach is formalized in the section [Defining and using custom domain types to specialize the native _interval_ functionality](../date-time-data-types-semantics/type-interval/custom-interval-domains/).
+The recommended approach is formalized in the section [Custom domain types for specializing the native _interval_ functionality](../date-time-data-types-semantics/type-interval/custom-interval-domains/).

 The _extract_ SQL functionality lets you assign values like the _years_ or _days_ components of an _interval_ value to dedicated destinations.
 This approach is used in the definition of [function interval_mm_dd_ss (interval) returns interval_mm_dd_ss_t](../date-time-data-types-semantics/type-interval/interval-utilities/#function-interval-mm-dd-ss-interval-returns-interval-mm-dd-ss-t), described in the [User-defined _interval_ utility functions](../date-time-data-types-semantics/type-interval/interval-utilities/) section.